zodgevaibhav/customer-service-python-fastapi/README.md

 # Install project dependencies

 - The `pipenv install` command is used to install project dependencies within a virtual environment.
+- User `pipenv install --deploy --ignore-pipfile`
+    - The `--deploy` flag installs exact versions of the dependencies as specified in the Pipfile.lock.
+    - The `--ignore-pipfile` flag ignores the Pipfile during dependency installation to avoid potential conflicts.
 - The `pipenv install --system` command is used to install project dependencies globally on your system rather than within a virtual environment.

 # Activate the virtual environment